lemining/cv/detailed_cv.md

 * Time-sheets
 * Invoicing
 * Progress reports and surveying
-* After the project I was promoted to a Sharepoint Developer.
+* After the project, I was promoted to a Sharepoint Developer.
 This entailed maintenance and development of the intranet.

 Technologies: ASP.NET, WCF Services, Silverlight, Systems Administration, Sharepoint 2010